lichuanx/lichuanx.github.io/_pages/lab.md

 #### Generative Modeling for Neural Architecture Design
 This work uses hierarchical generative models to create neural architectures, allowing for more flexible and controlled design of neural networks.

+#### Computation-Aware Controllable Diffusion Models
+This project focuses on developing efficient architectures for diffusion models that enable precise control over image generation and editing.
+We research methods to maintain high-quality output while significantly reducing computational requirements through differentiable routers and specialized control mechanisms.

+#### Agentic Systems for Complex Reasoning Tasks
+We research frameworks for autonomous AI agents that can plan, reason, and execute multi-step tasks.
+This work explores architectures that support dynamic tool use, environment interaction, and self-directed learning to solve complex problems that require sophisticated reasoning capabilities.

 ### Collaborations